puntonim/moogle-project/README.md

 ==============

-Imagine you want to search for that sushi restaurant someone recommended you last month: you type "sushi restaurant" in your smart phone and you get a tweet from a friend talking about Tokyo Sushi.
+Imagine you want to search for that sushi restaurant someone recommended you last month: you type "sushi restaurant" in your smart phone and you get a tweet from a friend about Tokyo Sushi.
 You also get a comment you wrote on Facebook, an SMS message you sent your girlfriend and a bookmark in your browser, all about the same restaurant.
 And imagine that you can do this with your smart phone, your laptop, tablet or smart TV.
 Something so basic yet so far from